 When is the deadline to apply to MU's School of Law?

 The application deadline is March 1st.
 We begin accepting applications on September 1st of each year.
-The Admissions Committee will begin meeting and reviewing files in November of each year and will admit students on a rolling basis until the class is full (135 seats).
+The Admissions Committee will begin meeting and reviewing files in November of each year and will admit students on a rolling basis until the class is full (around 120 seats).
 For scholarship consideration your application file must be complete by January 15.

 How soon will I be contacted after I apply?